Skip to main content

 --defaults-file=/u01/mysql_data_leader/my.cnf \

-• consensus-replication-force-change-meta: Forces a metadata refresh in the consensus replication protocol, ensuring the node updates its metadata to align with the cluster.
+• raft-replication-force-change-meta: Forces a metadata refresh in the raft replication protocol, ensuring the node updates its metadata to align with the cluster.

-• consensus-replication-cluster-info: Contains the necessary information for the node to join the cluster, such as the IP address and port.
+• raft-replication-cluster-info: Contains the necessary information for the node to join the cluster, such as the IP address and port.

 Step 4: Rejoin the Data Node to the Cluster

 Once the data node has successfully started and is running as a learner, it can be rejoined to the cluster.
-The learner role allows the node to sync data from the cluster without participating in consensus immediately.
+The learner role allows the node to sync data from the cluster without participating in raft protocol immediately.

 Execute the following commands to add and upgrade the node: